News & Views

 Malta – Attractive Residence Programmes and Tax Benefits for Expatriates

-The five residence programmes and the tax benefits they can provide for individuals, where relevant, are detailed below.
+The residence programmes and the tax benefits they can provide for individuals, where relevant, are detailed below.

 The criteria for the programme are: